thisdp/dgs/README.md

 * 1.Any of the private edition of dgs should be the branch of dgs-master

-* 2.You are not allowed to republish your edition of dgs.
+* 2.You are not permitted to republish your edition of dgs.

 * 3.You are encouraged to edit the dgs code.

-* 4.Selling DGS is not allowed.
+* 4.You are not permitted to sell DGS.
 This menas you should exclude DGS from your price when you are going to sell your DGS based scripts.

 * 5.Items not mentioned are allowed!